39 Weeks pregnant: Discharge, spotting & birth readiness

 Your belly will feel heavy, and the baby’s movements may feel slower but stronger as space becomes limited.
 Stretch marks and skin tightness are common due to your bump’s size.

-• Length: The size of your baby is approximately 20 inches, about the size of a leek.
+• Length: Approximately 20 inches, about the size of a mini watermelon

 39-Week ultrasound